noiseprotocol/noise_spec/noise.md

  * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
-This allows extending the handshake with pattern re-initialization or other alternative messages in the future.
+This allows extending the handshake with handshake re-initialization or other alternative messages in the future.